martynasraila/mygomtech-qualification-master/Task.md

  Our customer support team is receiving a storm of complaints.
 You're the only guy who can solve this problem.
 Here's what you have to do to fix the situation:

-* You may notice that logout button is not working
+Done: * You may notice that logout button is not working
 * Create additional tab (old) that should show emails older than 30d
 * Validate login username, password
 * Add loader to login page